leanswift/leanswift.github.io/ecommerce/pages/econnect-sxe/net-change-report.md

 ## 20.3.0

+### Highlights

+- This is the first version of integration between Magento Enterprise edition and Infor SX.e/CSD.

 ### Enhancements

 - Added a new section in the Magento Backend to add the extra fields to be sent while creating an order(Applicable for normal and CenPOS orders)